Nikka Costa: Adult career

-Costa was a guest singer on Mark Ronson (who has produced several of her songs)’s album Here Comes the Fuzz.
-Her song "Push & Pull" (from the album Everybody Got Their Something) was included on the soundtrack of the 2001 movie Blow, starring Johnny Depp.
-The track "Everybody Got Their Something" was used in the soundtrack of the 2009 movie All About Steve starring Sandra Bullock and Bradley Cooper.
+Costa was a guest singer on Mark Ronson.
+Her song "Push & Pull" (from the album Everybody Got Their Something) was included on the soundtrack of the 2001 movie Blow.
+The track "Everybody Got Their Something" was used in the soundtrack of the 2009 movie All About Steve.
 Her song "Stuck To You" (from the album Pebble to a Pearl) appeared in an episode of Grey's Anatomy (season five) and in The Peanuts Movie.

-Costa is currently signed with Stax Records.
+Costa signed with Stax Records in 2008.
 She released the studio album Pebble to a Pearl on 14 October 2008.
-In 2010, she released the single "Ching Ching Ching" in Europe.
-The song is notable from a genre change from soul/funk to electro-pop.
+In 2010, she released the single "Ching Ching Ching" in Europe, a notable genre change from soul/funk to electro-pop.
 The single reached No. 69 in Germany, making it Costa's first single to chart in Germany since "On My Own" in 1981.
 A new EP titled Pro Whoa was released in 2011.
 Costa co-wrote the song "Diamonds Made from Rain" on Eric Clapton's 2010 album Clapton.
 The album Nikka & Strings: Underneath and in Between, consisting of covers of rock standards, was released on 2 June 2017.